Prag8855/aab/content/guides/blue-card.md

 If you can't get a Blue Card, there are other [residence permits](/glossary/Aufenthaltstitel) that let you work in Germany:

 - **[Work visa](/glossary/Work%20Visa)**
-    For skilled workers with professional training.
     No minimum salary.
 No university degree required.
-You must have vocational training in your field. - [How to apply](/guides/work-visa)
-- **"Westbalkanregelung" work visa**
-    For citizens of {{ BESCHV_26_2_COUNTRIES }}.
-You can get a work visa for any job.
-No special skills or professional training needed.[^43]
+In some cases, you might need professional training. {# Ambiguous #} - [How to apply](/guides/work-visa)
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**
-    Lets you work in Germany for 1 year.
+    Work in Germany for 1 year.
 No minimum salary.
 No education required.
 Only for young people from certain countries.
 - **[[Internship visa]]**
     For university students who have an internship in Germany.
 It's valid for up to 6 months.
 - **[[Au pair visa]]**